 - On Points: When the bout is decided by the judges' scorecards at the conclusion of the scheduled number of rounds.

 - Draw: When the judges' scorecards reflect a draw, or when the referee stops the fight and declares a technical draw.

-Tournament Betting: In Tournament Boxing, such as Prizefighter, any fighter starting the tournament who has to withdraw from the event due to injury, will be deemed a loser.
+In Tournament Boxing (Prizefigher, for example)hter, Any fighter starting the tournament, who has to withdraw from the event due to injury will be deemed a loser.